 You’ve probably heard that a CPL filter is a must-have accessory for your camera in landscape photography.
 It captures vibrant color while avoiding distracting reflections.

 But what is a CPL filter?
 And does it fit your artistic intention?
-In this article, we have delved into the CPL filter, how to use it, and when not to use it.
+This article delved into the CPL filter, how to use it, and when not to use it.
 So read on to learn more.

 - What is a CPL Filter?